ZertoPublic/Z4K/docs/HowToDeployZerto.md

 > Note:	Helm name (in the example above, zerto-z4k) should be a logical name entered by the user.

-## Obtain the Image Pull Key Secret
+## Obtaining the Image Pull Key Secret

 1. Go to [myZerto](https://www.zerto.com/myzerto/).
 2. If required, log in using your myZerto credentials.